amorshedi/reata_scripts/README.md

-# Python functions for setting up Thermodynamic Integration in amber
+# Python functions for setting up and post-processing Thermodynamic Integration in amber